code-rhapsodie/ezdataflow-bundle/README.md

 One way is to use the remote id to search for the content.

 In the following example, the remote id pattern is `article-<id>` with the `<id>` replaced by the data id provided by the reader.
-To check if the content exists or not, I use the service `ContentService` provided by eZ Platform.
+To check if the content exists or not, I use the service `ContentService` provided by Ibexa.

 The step is added as an anonymous function and has 3 types of return values:

 * When the step returns `false`, the data is dropped.
-* When the step returns a `ContentCreateStructure`, the data will be saved into a new eZ Platform content.
+* When the step returns a `ContentCreateStructure`, the data will be saved into a new Ibexa content.
-* When the step returns a `ContentUpdateStructure`, the existing eZ Platform content will be updated by overwriting all defined fields in the data.
+* When the step returns a `ContentUpdateStructure`, the existing Ibexa content will be updated by overwriting all defined fields in the data.

 For the new content, you must provide one or more "parent location id" as the 3rd argument of the `ContentCreateStructure` constructor.

 In this example, I have added a new folder to store all articles.

-To get the location id of the parent eZ Platform content, go to the admin UI and select the future parent content, click on the details tabs, and read the "Location id" like this:
+To get the location id of the parent Ibexa content, go to the admin UI and select the future parent content, click on the details tabs, and read the "Location id" like this:

 ![parent folder](src/Resources/doc/dest_folder.jpg)